rcrandall/MOTRv2/README.md

 Unlike the original MOTRv2 implementation, this fork uses hydra config, see the config.yaml file for all the configuration options that were previously passed as command line arguments.

 ### Training (Sagemaker)

-Modify the config.yaml file to point to the correct AWS account, role, etc. Ensure that the pretrained model (`pretrained_s3`) and dataset path (`mot_path_s3`) are specified in the config file.
+To train in Sagemaker, first build a Docker image using `publish_image_torch.sh` (in the sm_docker dir).
+Set the corresponding URI in config.yaml.
+Also modify the config.yaml file to point to the correct AWS account, role, etc. Ensure that the pretrained model (`pretrained_s3`) and dataset path (`mot_path_s3`) are specified in the config file.
 Then launch the job with:

 ```bash
 ./train_sagemaker.sh